palant/palant.info/content/articles/a-year-after-the-disastrous-breach-lastpass-has-not-improved/index.md

 It took LastPass another two months of strict radio silence to publish a more detailed advisory.
 That’s where we finally [learned some more about the breach](/2023/02/28/lastpass-breach-update-the-few-additional-bits-of-information/).
 We also learned that business customers using Federated Login are [very much affected by the breach](https://medium.com/@chaim_sanders/its-all-bad-news-an-update-on-how-the-lastpass-breach-affects-lastpass-sso-9b4fa64466f6), the previous advisory explicitly denied that.

 But even now, we learn that indirectly, in recommendation 9 out of 10 for LastPass’ business customers.
-It seems that LastPass considered generic stuff like advice on protecting against phishing attacks more important than mitigation of their breach.
+It seems that LastPass considered generic stuff like advise on protecting against phishing attacks more important than mitigation of their breach.
 And then the recommendation didn’t actually say “You are in danger.
 Rotate K2 ASAP.”
 Instead, it said “If, based on your security posture or risk tolerance, you decide to rotate the K1 and K2 split knowledge components…” That’s the conclusion of a large pile of text essentially claiming that there is no risk.

 At least the [advisory for individual users](https://support.lastpass.com/s/document-item?language=en_US&bundleId=lastpass&topicId=LastPass/security-bulletin-recommended-actions-free-premium-families.html&_LANG=enus) got the priorities right.
-It was master password first, iterations count after that, and all the generic advice at the end.
+It was master password first, iterations count after that, and all the generic advise at the end.

 Except: they still failed to admit the scope of the breach.
-The advice was:
+The advise was:

 > Depending on the length and complexity of your master password and iteration count setting, you may want to reset your master password.

 And this is just wrong.
 The breach already happened.
 Resetting the master password will help protect against future breaches, but it won’t help with the passwords already compromised.
-This advice should have really been:
+This advise should have really been:

 > Depending on the length and complexity of your master password and iteration count setting, you may want to reset all your passwords.